Is this your child's symptom?

 - If not, call your doctor or find a local mental health resource.

-- A good resource is the National Alliance on Mental Health (NAMI).
+- For non-urgent concerns, go to the National Alliance on Mental Health (NAMI) website.

 - NAMI Helpline is an information and referral source for finding local mental health programs.
 Their toll-free phone number is: 1-800-950-NAMI (6264).